 A scalable program in detail

 Centralize template creation.
-Design one set of approved signature templates that reflect your brand standards—logo, layout, contact fields, legal disclaimers.
+Design one set of approved signature templates that reflect your brand standards: logo, layout, contact fields, and legal disclaimers.
 Build them once, store them in one place, and stop relying on individual employees to recreate them.

-Use rules to handle relevance.
-Different teams, regions, and contexts may need different signatures.
-Targeting rules let you assign the right template based on criteria such as department, location, internal vs. external recipient, or campaign window—without creating sprawl.
+Use signature rules to handle relevance.
+Different teams, regions, and contexts may need different email signatures.
+Exclaimer's Signature Rules let you assign the right template based on criteria such as department, location, internal vs. external recipient, or campaign window, without creating sprawl.

 Give marketing controlled access.
 Brand teams shouldn't have to file an IT ticket to swap a banner.
 Role-based access lets marketing manage templates and campaigns within boundaries IT defines, so updates can happen quickly without losing oversight.